zencoder/zencoder-py/README.md

 Get [progress](https://app.zencoder.com/docs/api/inputs/progress) for an input.

-The number passed to `progress` is the ID of a Zencoder job.
+The number passed to `progress` is the ID of a Zencoder input.

 ```python
 client.input.progress(1)